Alicia de Larrocha

 Alicia de Larrocha y de la Calle (23 May 1923 – 25 September 2009) was a Spanish pianist and composer.
 She was considered one of the great piano legends of the 20th century.
 Reuters called her "the greatest Spanish pianist in history", Time "one of the world's most outstanding pianists", and The Guardian "the leading Spanish pianist of her time".

-She won multiple Grammy Awards and a Prince of Asturias Award for the Arts.
+She won four Grammy Awards, out of fourteen nominations, and a Prince of Asturias Award for the Arts.
 She is credited with bringing greater popularity to the compositions of Isaac Albéniz and Enrique Granados.
 In 1995, she became the first Spanish artist to win the UNESCO Prize.

 Life and career

 Alicia de Larrocha was born in Barcelona, Catalonia, Spain.
-She began studying piano with Frank Marshall at the age of three.
-Both her parents were pianists and she was also the niece of pianists.
+She began studying piano with Frank Marshall at the age of three, and later in life served as Director of his school, the Marshall Academy.
+Both her parents were pianists and she was the niece of pianists.
 She gave her first public performance at the age of five at the International Exposition in Barcelona.
-She performed her first concert at the age of six at the World's Fair in Seville in 1929, and had her orchestral debut at the age of 11.
+She performed her first concert at the age of six at the World's Fair in Seville in 1929, and had her orchestral debut at the age of eleven.
 By 1943, her performances were selling out in Spain.
 She began touring internationally in 1947, and in 1954 toured North America with the Los Angeles Philharmonic.
 In 1966, she engaged in a first tour of Southern Africa which proved so wildly popular that three further tours were completed In 1969, de Larrocha performed in Boston for the Peabody Mason Concert series.

 De Larrocha, writes Jed Distler, "started composing at age seven and continued on and off until her 30th year, with a prolific spurt in her late teens," and while she never performed her works in public, she gave her family the choice of making them available after her death, which they have done.

 De Larrocha made numerous recordings of the solo piano repertoire and in particular the works of composers of her native Spain.
 She is best known for her recordings of the music of Manuel de Falla, Enrique Granados, Federico Mompou, and Isaac Albéniz, as well as her 1967 recordings of Antonio Soler's keyboard sonatas.
 She recorded for Hispavox, CBS/Columbia/Epic, BMG/RCA and London/Decca, winning her first Grammy Award in 1975 and her last one in 1992, at the age of almost seventy.
 She received the Prince of Asturias Award for the Arts in 1994.